indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/acloud-guru-notes.md

     - ACLs are at File level
     - Bucket Policies control access at "Bucket" level
 - S3 Charges
-  + Storage Size on a per Gig bases
+  + Storage Size on a per Gig basis
   + Storage Management Pricing
   + Number of Requests
   + Data Transfer Pricing